saf-dmitry/latex-math-input/README.md

 ## Implementation In Other Environments

-Below are some tips for implementing in other text expansion utilities:
+Below are some tips for implementing the snippets in other text expansion utilities:

 - The abbreviations are expanded only when preceded by a space.
 This should be the default option.